I’ve always loved music. Listening, playing, performing.

 Tuesday nights at The Jazz Bar, Edinburgh for its weekly Great Jazz Jam Session, have become a regular feature, and the opportunity to play with some of the greats in my view.
 The house trio on these nights is among the best you could hope for anywhere.
 The first time was absolutely nerve-wracking when Bill called me up and every note I thought I had learned, and every break, and every phrase, and possibly even how to hold the horn, went clean out of my head (not much different to now then, eh)?

 Tuesday at the Jazz Bar still brings a rush of adrenaline and, depending on who is in that night, sets the nerves jangling.
 Too numerous to mention, those I’ve met at these sessions have been great fun, hugely supportive, and many I consider friends.
 So sad that Bill Kyle is no longer with us.
-Like he did for so many others, Bill gave me that opportunity to get up and play.
+Like he did for so many others (he especially loved international guests for the jam sessions), Bill gave me that opportunity to get up and join in the ‘guest action’.
 As an exercise in confidence building it cannot be beaten.
-I loved Bill’s smile and accompanying comment when he would hand you a free drink voucher for your efforts.
-One night Jim Brown, I think, called It Could Happen To You and I wasn’t familiar with the head.
-“No problem,” said Bill and disappeared for few minutes.
-“Volume two was in the office,” he said when he came back with the chart.
+I loved Bill’s smile and accompanying comment when he would hand you a free drink voucher for your efforts – and, if you needed a chart because you weren’t quite sure of something, Bill would disappear off to his office and find the relevant Real Book.
 Bill was that kind of guy.
+Missed.

 Incidentally, the Jazz Bar is the only bar I have been in ever where there has been a real fight, or where I can remember there being a fight.
 I’m not a great one for rough pubs!
 Talk about sticking to your guns, but a young jazz singer making her first appearance in the Jazz Bar at the jam, and no doubt suffering those first timer nerves, suddenly found that the floor smack, bang literally in front of her was taken by two grown men slapping one another about and trying to wrestle each other to the floor over the attentions of a lady I think.
 There had been a certain amount of what I assume to be activity of an extra-marital nature going on stage left throughout the session.
 The doormen arrived and round one came to a somewhat clumsy end of half-thrown punches, arms forced up behind backs, and some forceful escorting towards the door.
 There were no chairs thrown, no bottles or mirrors shattered behind the bar, no tables or chairs kicked over, no prostrate bodies.
 But it was still a fight.
 The band played on regardless.
 Angela, stalwart at the mic, never batted an eyelid either.
 Baptism of fire!